tomviner/coding-exercises/projects/internetingishard.com-html-and-css/floats/notes.md

     clear: both;

-recognize the height of child elements
+recognise the height of child elements

     overflow: hidden;